Kalayse/Portfolio/Bookish_Log.md

 I decided to explore the complete Amazon2009_2019Books to create more comprehensive visualizations that include more data.
 I will be using geom_smooth and geom_point along with mapping aesthetics.

+## 19-Sept-22
+Today time was spent plotting continuous variables using ggplot2 with the Amazon dataset.
+The visual will display the bestselling books from 2009 to 2019 including the number of reviews, the average rating for a particular book, and the price.
+The visual then goes on to parse out the Fiction and NonFiction books.
+The count of fiction books within this dataset is 240 and the amount of nonfiction books is 310.
+Overall, it is easy to conclude that Nonfiction books typically have less reviews, but the average rating seldom dips below 4.0.
+Additionally, the amount Total_Reviews for A_Book that exceeds 25,000 for the Fiction genre is frequent.
+Whereas this only occurs 8 times for Nonfiction books.
+Considering that nonfiction books account for 56% of the bestsellers they are reviewed at a lower frequency relative to bestselling fiction books.
+The visualization I am referencing can be found [here](https://e6521897e0d44ddba8de83caa978a2bf.app.rstudio.cloud/file_show?path=%2Fcloud%2Fproject%2FDataframe+Fun%2FBookish+Portfolio%2FFctGenre_AZ0919.1.png).

 ## Datasets Used:
 - [Goodreads-books by Soumik](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks).
 - [Amazon Top 50 Bestselling Books 2009-2019 By Sooter Saalu](https://www.kaggle.com/datasets/sootersaalu/amazon-top-50-bestselling-books-2009-2019).